© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llys Gwenllian Mound & Bailey is a scheduled monument protected by Cadw under reference DE019.
 View the official record →

-Llys Gwenllian Mound and Bailey is a motte and bailey castle in Denbighshire, Wales, dating to the Norman period following the late eleventh-century conquest and settlement of the region.
+Llys Gwenllian Mound and Bailey is a motte and bailey castle located in Denbighshire, Wales, dating to the Norman period of medieval Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE019.

 Llys Gwenllian Mound & Bailey dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llys Gwenllian Mound & Bailey is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE019.